Illinois’s Disappearing Soil

 "Look at that dirt," they brag to visitors.
 "That's some of the richest soil in the world," they say, without appreciating just how rich it really is, or how rare.

 Soil is a thing of many parts.
-Its value as a plant-growing medium varies according to the percentage of organic matter in it; its slope; its wealth or paucity of mineral nutrients; its proportion of clays, silts and sands; and even the amount of water that falls on it in a. year.
+Its value as a plant-growing medium varies according to the percentage of organic matter in it; its slope; its wealth or paucity of mineral nutrients; its proportion of clays, silts and sands; and even the amount of water that falls on it in a year.
 The University of Illinois’s Cooperative Extension Service has cataloged 425 distinct soil types in Illinois.
 The best of them—321 in all—fall into one of the three categories of soils designated by the service as "prime" because of their high grain-crop productivity.

 Definitions of prime soils vary slightly from agency to agency, as do estimates of how much of it there is.
-(Only two-thirds of Illinois counties have detailed soil surveys, for example.)
+(Only two-thirds of Illinois counties have detailed soil surveys.)
 By any measure, Illinois has a lot of it.
 According to U.S. Department of Agriculture statistics, only two states (Kansas and Texas) have more prime farmland than Illinois.
-Although the state encompasses only 1.6 percent of the nation's land area, it boasts of 6 percent of its prime farmland.
+Although the state encompasses only 1.6 percent of the nation's land area, it boasts of six percent of its prime farmland.
 There are 36 million acres of land in Illinois and 31.4 million (87 percent) of them are used to grow things, according to a 1977 survey.
 (This acreage includes cropland, forests, and pasture.)
 Of those 31.4 million acres, 21.4 million (66 percent) are judged to be prime soils, and close to 90 percent of them are used to grow crops.
 That means that Illinois has approximately 19 million acres of prime cropland.
 For those who savor comparisons, this is an area only slightly smaller than the state of Maine.

-Long familiarity has accustomed Illinoisans to accepting Illinois soil's marvelous productivity as routine.
+Long familiarity has accustomed Illinoisans to accepting Illinois soils' marvelous productivity as routine.
 The national average corn yield in 1979 was 110 bushels per acre; Illinois corn farmers that year averaged 128 bushels.
 The same is true of Illinois’s other major crop, soybeans, with average yields 20 percent higher than the national average.
 In 1979 Illinois ranked No. 1 in the nation among soybean-producing states and No. 2 in corn production, accounting for 16.5 percent and 17.5 percent of the nation's total crop respectively.
-Total value of all its crops that year was more than $6 billion—an important figure since two of every five workers in Illinois are linked to the farming, food processing, transportation, marketing, banking, chemical and implement manufacturing businesses which constitute the state's agribusiness sector.
+Total value of all its crops that year was more than $6 billion—an important figure since two of every five workers in Illinois are linked to the farming, food processing, transportation, marketing, banking, chemical, and implement manufacturing businesses which constitute the state's agribusiness sector.

 Agents of erosion